‘Why the fuck are we doing this?’ The cool air night choked his throat as he shouted; it was hardly above zero.

-Wind howled even more and blew a sound from the distance; a faint sound coming through the trees.
+The wind howled even more and blew a sound from the distance; a faint sound coming through the trees.
 Leaves rustled.
 Without the wind, you wouldn’t have heard it at all.

 The two men looked up and towards the direction of the sounds.

 ‘We need to get going.
-If that thing catches up with us we’ll be in the papers next week, and not in the good way.’
+If that thing catches up with us we’ll be in the papers next week, and not in a good way.’
 He stood up, picked up his shovel, slung his bag over his shoulders and began to jog.

 ‘That thing has a name.
 That thing was the love of my life.’
 He began to jog as well.
 ‘That thing is my wife.’